agimus/agimus-demos-ur10-pointing/talos/calibration/apriltags/README.md

   * File "all-configurations.csv" is ordered using a naive traveller salesman solution.
-  * "measures.csv" contains configurations and the corresponding measures (positions of left or right support in camera coordinate frame).
+  * "measures-simulation.csv" contains configurations and the
+    corresponding measures (positions of left or right support in camera coordinate frame).
 These data have been obtained in simulation, but contain outliers.
+  * File "measures-offset-arm_left_1.csv" contains simulated data with an offset of 0.025 radian on the measure of arm_left_1 encoder.
   * File "one-measure.csv" contains the first measure of the above file.

 ### Python scripts